youknowhu/Hippocampus/README.md

 ## Planned Improvements
 * Incorporate CSS media queries to ensure optimal user experience on any screen size.
 * Add front-end and back-end testing (Jest and RSpec)
-* Implement "Saves" feature, enabling users to heart their favorite listings.
+* Add "Saves" feature, enabling users to heart their favorite listings.
-* Implement "User Profile" feature, where users will be able
+* Add "User Profile" feature, where users will be able